The Appalachian Seminar & Tour for Berea College Faculty and Staff

 Appalachian Tour 2008

 For more than five decades, new faculty and staff to Berea College have embarked on a tour of Appalachia in order to learn more about the Appalachian region and to better understand the importance of the College’s Appalachian Commitment.
 Today, the Appalachian Seminar and Tour is underwritten by funding from the National Endowment for the Humanities, which has recognized the importance and benefits of such a Berea tradition.

 Throughout the years, the Appalachian Seminar and Tour has helped many Bereans become better acquainted with the region from which many of our students come, find connections between their own work and the region, and to build new relationships with Berea co-workers and faculty from other departments.

 The program begins with two days of on-campus seminar exploring Appalachian history, material culture, diversity, politics, stereotypes, economic development, religion, health, and contemporary issues.

 The seminar is followed by five days on the road.
 Recent tours have traveled from eastern Kentucky into West Virginia and east Tennessee.
-The 2010 tour itinerary includes opportunities to:
+The 2010 tour itinerary included opportunities to:

 - Learn about mountaintop removal, herbalism, and activism while visiting Daymon Morgan’s eastern Kentucky farm, which has become surrounded by the devastation wrought by mountaintop removal mining.
 Morgan, an 82-year-old life-long resident of Leslie County, Kentucky, has great knowledge and love for undisturbed Appalachian land and has used medicinal herbs and other mountain plants throughout his life.